 Most of the kids I know love water and swimming, my sons included.
 That’s why I think snorkeling is a must whenever you are near gorgeous beaches with clear waters.
 It can be so much fun!
 But most importantly, it is an extremely educational experience where kids get to see that the sea is much more than just water.

-There are many companies around Manuel Antonio that offer snorkeling tours and provide equipment specialized for kids.
+There are many companies in the Manuel Antonio area that offer snorkeling tours and provide equipment specialized for kids.

 Zip Lining Tours

-This was one of our favorites activities.
+This was one of Villatoro’s favorites activities.
 Getting views from the upper part of the forest was great.
 But the excitement of sliding down the cables was even better.

 In the region, you will find tours that take a few hours and go through long lines.
 Others are shorter, and perfect for kids who get bored easily.